TiLied/CSTOJS_CLI/README.md

 [More on the website](https://tilied.github.io/CSTOJS_Pages/tutorials/hello-world.html)

-## Commands
+## cstojs-cli -h
-Run subcommands with `-h` to get more information.
+Run subcommands with `-h` to get more information or visit the [website](https://tilied.github.io/CSTOJS_Pages/cli/cli.html).
 ```
+Description:
+  Dotnet tool/cli frontend for a CSharpToJavaScript library.

+Usage:
+  CSTOJS_CLI [command] [options]

+Options:
+  --disable-console-output  Self-explanatory, Disable Console Output.
+  --disable-console-colors  Self-explanatory, Disable Console Colors.
+  -?, -h, --help            Show help and usage information
+  --version                 Show version information

+Commands:
-init <folder>   Create a barebone 'cstojs_options.xml', without running the dotnet commands.
+  init <folder>   Create a barebone 'cstojs_options.xml' in the current directory, without running the dotnet commands.
+                  This command should be used if a C# project already exists.
-setup <folder>  Setup cstojs project.
+  setup <folder>  Setup cstojs project in the current directory.
+                  This command should be used if you are starting from scratch.
   translate       Translate specified files in the 'cstojs_options.xml'.
   watch           Watches specified files in the 'cstojs_options.xml' with an interval and translates them.
-Note: The 'cstojs_options.xml' file is not being monitored, so any changes require the command to be restarted.
+                  Note: The 'cstojs_options.xml' file is not being monitored, so any changes require the command to be
+                  restarted.
 ```

 ## Related Repository